- Home

 Nightlife

-Outside of the city’s late-night bars most LGBTQ+ club nights in Dublin occur weekly or monthly, with dates and tickets usually advertised on social media.
+Outside of the city’s late-night bars, most LGBTQ+ club nights in Dublin occur weekly or monthly, with dates and tickets usually advertised on social media.

-Events to look out for include Profile at The Voodoo Lounge and Spinster at The Grand Social.
 Since launching in 2010, Mother has grown to become the most successful and popular date on the city’s queer nightlife calendar, garnering almost legendary status among lovers of electronic, synth and disco.

 Festivals